Jake-luterbach/Detective-Game/proposal.md

 *Images(if possible)
 *Multiple Dialogue options for each encounter
 *Clues can be turned on and off at the start
+*Certain important information in dialogue in bolded font for significance

 ## Similar Programs:
 Oregon Trail